Portrait of a Young Man holding a Roundel

-The Portrait of a Young Man Holding a Roundel (also known as Portrait of a Young Man holding a Trecento Medallion) is a painting attributed to Sandro Botticelli.
-Due to its style it has been estimated to have been painted around 1480.
+The Portrait of a Young Man Holding a Roundel (also known as Portrait of a Young Man holding a Trecento Medallion) is a painting attributed to the Italian Renaissance master Sandro Botticelli.
+On the basis of its style it has been estimated to have been painted around 1480.
 The identity of the portrait's subject is unknown, but analysts suggest it could be someone from the Medici family, as Lorenzo de' Medici was one of Botticelli's main benefactors.